K-12 Outreach Programming

 SUNY Poly has partnered with the New York Academy of Sciences and Empire State College on this National Science Foundation-sponsored program to offer a unique opportunity for graduate students.

 Graduate students in a STEM discipline may apply to participate as middle school mentors, enhancing STEM educational opportunities for area children, with hands-on learning experiences in an informal after school setting.
-Spring 2015 mentoring topics include: Robotics, Genetics, and Life Sciences.
+Fall 2015 mentoring topics include: Robotics and Life Sciences.

 For more background on the NSF After School STEM Mentoring Fellowship Program, please see NYAS ASP

 For more information, contact: